Conditional placeholders

-- insert marketing banners in different languages, depending on e.g. senders’ Country attribute in AD,
+- Include marketing banners in different languages based on sender’s Country attribute (as provided in Entra ID).

-- insert generic contact information when corresponding attributes are missing in AD (instead of removing empty placeholders by using RT tags),
+- Insert generic contact details when specific attributes are missing in Entra ID, instead of leaving placeholders empty (or using RT tags).
+And more!

 Follow the links below to learn how to: